Iddaru Mitrulu (1999 film): Soundtrack

 The music for this film was composed by Manisharma.
 The audio was a huge hit and all the songs were chartbusters.
 All the tracks were massive hits, especially the tracks "Hey Rukku" featuring Rambha, "Nootokka Jillalo" gained much mass attention due to heavy dance steps.
-The track "Bangaram Techhi" sung by K. S. Chithra and Partha Sarathi was critically acclaimed due to the emotional rendition provided by Chitra in the song suiting the situation in the movie.
+The soundtrack was said to have sold "More than 3 lakh cassettes [..] within days of the audio release".